savil/savil.github.com/_drafts/2018-01-24-stanford-bpase-twooheighteen-day-one.md

 problems:
 1. ddos against validation pool
 2. collusion in validation pool (67% attack)
+Answer:

-slashing means minority loses deposit.
-There is some paper about this. to mitigate: can fork off censoring chain (???)
+  * slashing means minority loses deposit.
+There is some paper about this.
+  * to mitigate: can fork off censoring chain (???)

-in validation pool, run decentralized protocol to decide.
+  * in validation pool, run decentralized protocol to decide.
 Doesn't need to be a central server.

-q. is there a complete final write up of the protocol? for academic contributions go to ethereum website on casper basics
+q. is there a complete final write up of the protocol? for academic contributions
+* go to ethereum website on casper basics

-q. planning to swap out consensus mechanism for $100B currency, does it worry you? have mandate to move forward. ties in with sharding and plasma vision.
+q. planning to swap out consensus mechanism for $100B currency, does it worry you?
+* have mandate to move forward. ties in with sharding and plasma vision.
-schedule: have casper test net, have sharded eth node that is being developed, have plasma minimal viable.
+* schedule: have casper test net, have sharded eth node that is being developed, have plasma minimal viable.
 3 fronts. no date.

-q (DHVC): path from hybrid to full? one simple option: turn casper validator votes into blocks themselves. issue: have a 1000 validators, can one have a 1000 blocks to reach finality? casper ffg is a simplified expression within vlad's framework. which is a 1 vote is 1 block view.
+q (DHVC): path from hybrid to full?
+* one simple option: turn casper validator votes into blocks themselves. issue: have a 1000 validators, can one have a 1000 blocks to reach finality?
+* casper ffg is a simplified expression within vlad's framework. which is a 1 vote is 1 block view.

-q: smart contracts, have access to block info, and will there be access to epic/finalization info? for plasma chains, this is important. we will probably see access to such apis.
+q: smart contracts, have access to block info, and will there be access to epic/finalization info?
+* for plasma chains, this is important. we will probably see access to such apis.

-q: what is the simulation environment or research process? risks of censorship or finality reversion. based on thsese risks, what rewards should we offer validators, or failure rates can we tolerate?
+q: what is the simulation environment or research process?
+* risks of censorship or finality reversion. based on these risks, what rewards should we offer validators, or failure rates can we tolerate?

 Talk 6: ThunderToken: blockchains with optimistic instant confirmation {#talk6}
 -----
 By Elaine Shi, Cornell and Thundertoken

-what applications does this enable?
+* what this talk is about:
+  * Doing fas, block confirmation times.

-about: core consensus and crash course on dist consensus not about: incentives and governance policy
+  * talk is about: core consensus and crash course on dist consensus
+  * not about: incentives and governance policy

+* motivation:
-motivation: consider losses by airlines in reservation system downtimes
+  * consider losses by airlines in reservation system downtimes
-need: replication and robustness this inspired dist. systems
+  * need: replication and robustness
+  * this inspired dist. systems

-state machine replication: linearly ordered log, and consensus
+* state machine replication: linearly ordered log, and consensus

-consistency: honest nodes agree on log
+  * consistency: honest nodes agree on log
-liveness: txs are incorporated quickly
+  * liveness: txs are incorporated quickly

-"chubby lock service for loosly coupled dist systems" mike burrows, google -> apache zookeeper
+  * implementation: "chubby lock service for loosely coupled dist systems" mike burrows, google -> apache zookeeper

-traditional consensus: single org, dozen servers, fast lan
+* traditional consensus: single org, dozen servers, fast lan
-cryptocurrencies: aspire to large-scale deployments in china, scale is 100 banks and 1000 nodes large scale dist protocols: chain.com, hyperledger, etc.
+* cryptocurrencies: aspire to large-scale deployments
+  * in china, scale is 100 banks and 1000 nodes
+  * large scale dist protocols: chain.com, hyperledger, etc.

-why is this not a solved problem? why roll one's own?
+So, why is this not a solved problem? why roll one's own?

-Classical: e.g. pbft, paxos.
-Are fast but complex.
+* Classical: e.g. pbft, paxos.
+Are fast BUT complex.
-Blockchains: e.g. "mathematics behind blockchains"[GKL'15][PSS'17].
-Are simple, robust, but slow.
+* Blockchains: e.g. "mathematics behind blockchains"[GKL'15][PSS'17].
+  * Are simple, robust, but slow.
-- are wasteful?
+  * are often wasteful
-assume: can remove pow from blockchains ("sleepy consensus" - PS16) some of the slowness is inevitable - there's some paper about this [ come back to this ]
+  * assume: can remove pow from blockchains ("sleepy consensus" - PS16)
+  * some of the slowness is inevitable - there's some paper about this.

-1. voting based protocol
+* voting based protocol
-leader proposes (Seq, txs)
+  * leader proposes (Seq, txs)
-everyone votes, but one can have a bad tx in it? honest nodes vote uniquely honest leader = consistency and liveness, but dishonet leader = consistency but no liveness
+  * everyone votes, but one can have a bad tx in it?
+  * honest nodes vote uniquely
+  * honest leader = consistency and liveness
+  * but dishonest leader = consistency but no liveness

-in classical consensus, this voting has a simple normal path, but when something goes wrong, the recovery path is very complicated e.g. chain.com only implemented the simple normal path, but not practical when so many actors involved (100 banks) to recover with.
+* in classical consensus, this voting has a simple normal path, but when something goes wrong, the recovery path is very complicated
+  * e.g. chain.com only implemented the simple normal path, but not practical when so many actors involved (100 banks) to recover with.

-high-level idea with thunderella is to replace complicated recovery path with a blockchain.
+* high-level idea with thundertoken is to replace complicated recovery path with a blockchain.
   * simple and robust as a blockchain
   * in optimistic case, need 2-3 "actual network rounds"
   * in attack case, fallback to underlying blockchain

+* ethereum scenario:
-ethereum scenario: leader, blockchain and committee (e.g. stakeholders)
+  * leader, blockchain and committee (e.g. stakeholders, or banks in a trusted scenario)
-assumptions: assume miners are majority honest, and committee is majority honest (but need not be online)
+  * assumptions: assume miners are majority honest, and committee is majority honest (but need not be online)
+  * attempt 1:

-attempt 1: vote on blocks, confirm a block upon collecting enough votes by the committee.
+    * vote on blocks, confirm a block upon collecting enough votes by the committee.
-problem: let's imagine blockchain forks in the day (due to network delay), so people who made fork A are now inconsistent with fork B that later won out.
+    * problem: let's imagine blockchain forks in the day (due to network delay), so people who made fork A are now inconsistent with fork B that later won out.
 So, even if it worked, must wait for 1 block interval.
+  * attempt 2 (actual proposal):

-attempt 2: leader proposes (seq, txs) and everyone votes on it for a tx to become "notarized", it needs 2/3 of committee to vote
+    * leader proposes (seq, txs) and everyone votes on it
+    * for a tx to become "notarized", it needs 3/4 of committee to vote

-let's imagine
+  * let's imagine
-tx1, tx2, tx3 are notarized <-- "confirm maximal lucky sequence"
+    * tx1, tx2, tx3 are notarized <-- "confirm maximal lucky sequence"
-tx4 is not yet
+    * tx4 is not yet
-tx5, tx6 are notarized
+    * tx5, tx6 are notarized
+  * crux of the problem: how do we solve the liveness issue if leader is corrupt or offline, or committee is offline?

-blockchain collects evidence of an attack in "fast path", and upon detecting that we "enter the slow mode" via the blockchain.
+  * blockchain collects evidence of an attack in "fast path", and upon detecting that we "enter the slow mode" via the blockchain.
+Once in the slow-mode, can use a smart-contract to elect a new leader and switch back to the fast-path.

-how to detect failure of the "fast path"? the faulty nodes must not implicate honest leader. should be robust.
+  * how to detect failure of the "fast path"?
+    * the faulty nodes must not implicate honest leader. should be robust.
-* miners must tell blockchain all the notarized and unnotarized tx.
+    * miners must tell blockchain all the notarized and unnotarized tx, not just the confirmed tx as in traditional blockchains.
-* inspect k more blocks: and see that tx3 has still not appeared in a "lucky sequence"
+    * if in a block, one observes an unconfirmed tx, then inspect k more blocks: and see that tx3 has still not appeared in a "lucky sequence" => fast-path has failed.
+If leader had been honest and online, and also the committee, then the unconfirmed-tx would have been confirmed by now => are in failure mode.

-how does one enter slow mode?
+  * how does one enter slow mode?
-nodes have different logs when entering slow mode. need to decide what is the cutoff. its an "agreement problem" in itself. introduce a "grace period" of k blocks (e.g. k = 6 or 10)
+    * nodes have different logs when entering slow mode. need to decide what is the cutoff. its an "agreement problem" in itself.
+    * introduce a "grace period" of k blocks (e.g. k = 6 or 10) ... and some more details

+Summary:
-1. single round of viting when things are good
+1. when things are good: single round of voting when things are good
-2. use blockchain to "view change" when things go bad
+2. when things are bad: use blockchain to "view change" when things go bad

 Insights gained:
-1. claim: new theoretical paradigm.
-In the old consensus, we have an asynchronous world, where the "bad path" makes solving this problem hard. with blockchain, we use a synchronous protocol.
+1. claim a new theoretical paradigm.
+  * In the old consensus, we have an asynchronous world, where the "bad path" makes solving this problem hard.
+  * with blockchain, we use a synchronous protocol.
-"block interval must be constant time (O(1)) larger than max network delay" "permissionless consensus has to be synchronous"
+2. "block interval must be constant time (O(1)) larger than max network delay"
+  * "permissionless consensus has to be synchronous"

-traditionally, we overlook synchrony because it is slow as far as common wisdom goes. but this may not be correct.
-Via thunderella you can live in async "fast" land normally but can fallback into simple and robust synchronous protocol.
+* traditionally, we overlook synchrony because it is slow as far as common wisdom goes.
+* but this may not be correct.
+Via thundertoken you can live in async "fast" land normally but can fallback into simple and robust synchronous protocol.

-jobs at thundertoken.com :-)

 q. what happens when underlying blockchain gets forked in the grace period?
 a. grace-period should contain enough blocks (k should be sufficiently large). blockchain protocol is such that if you wait long enough then this is okay.